Updated July 6, 2022

 I created this guide in this fashion so that I could create a list of paddles that was easy for you to read and help simplify your decision.

 I also want to mention that I have not played with all of these paddles and I’m not associated with any paddle brand or manufacturer.
-I know, what the heck?

-I’ve chosen to do an incredible amount of research to understand how the actual users (players) feel about these paddles and share that information in a consolidated, easy to read format.
+I’ve chosen to do an incredible amount of research to understand how the actual users (players) feel about these paddles and share that information in a consolidated, easy-to-read format.

 It’s true that if I had played with all of these paddles, I would be able to provide you with my own unique perspective.

-However, I believe that it’s more valuable to provide you with the consolidated feedback from a large group of players.
+However, I believe that it’s more valuable to provide you with consolidated feedback from a large group of players.

 There will be situations where I provide my own personal feedback on a paddle or another product, but not in this particular guide.

-Here’s the criteria I used to determine which paddles to include:
+The criteria I used to determine which paddles to include:

-At least 50 consumer reviews or ratings from a minimum of 2 sources, when possible
+- At least 50 consumer reviews or ratings from a minimum of 2 sources, when possible

-Average rating of at least a 4.5 out of 5
+- Average rating of at least a 4.5 out of 5

-No aluminum or Nomex™ except for the Onix Z5 Nomix™ paddle due to its popularity and extremely positive reviews
+- No aluminum or Nomex™ except for the Onix Z5 Nomix™ paddle due to its popularity and extremely positive reviews

-No edgeless paddles
+- No edgeless paddles

-No wood paddles except in Very Budget Friendly Wood Paddle Sets
+- No wood paddles except in Very Budget Friendly Wood Paddle Sets

-Approved by the USAPA (except for: wood paddle sets)
+- Approved by the USAPA (except for: wood paddle sets)